 The Esperantic Studies Foundation (ESF) does not pursue government funding.
 We rely on the generous contributions of people like you who are passionate about working to establish greater equality and improved communication and understanding amongst peoples of the world.
 You may choose to support the work of the Foundation in general, or a specific project or thematic focus of your choice.
 Please make a donation of a $100 or more to ESF, and your name will appear on our Donor Wall!

-Donate through World Esperanto Association (UEA)
+Donate through Universal Esperanto Association (UEA)

 ESF's account with UEA: esfo-p

 Write an email to financoj (at) co.uea.org and ask to donate to ESF (esfo-p)

 - Please send a check in USD to: Esperantic Studies Foundation and mail to Esperantic Studies Foundation, C/O Chuck Mays, 638 Greenwood Cir, Cary, NC 27511 USA.

 Planned gifts, such as charitable annuity gifts or legacy gifts, can help you accomplish your financial goals and, at the same time, leave a philanthropic legacy in support of human and linguistic rights, research and education.
 We will be happy to discuss with you the details of how you would like your gift to be used, including the possibility of a named endowment or other personal legacy.

 You can build your legacy contribution with ESF in a number of ways, including:

 - Making a bequest in your will for a specific sum or a portion of your estate;